SuperFirm84/ahkmon/README.md

 - Language you want to translate text to:
   - Provides a list of regional codes to use for translating.
 This has no effect on the DeepL client translations, but controls what text is pulled from the SQLite database and (if enabled) what is sent to the DeepL API for translating.
 - Enable logging to file
-  - ✔: This sends the Japanese and translated text to a file called `textdb.out` in the local `ahkmon` directory.
+  - ✔: This sends the Japanese and translated text to a file called `textdb.csv` in the local `ahkmon` directory.
 This pipe-delimited file is used to feed the dialog database back into the SQLite database.
+Only works with the DeepL desktop client.
   - ✖: Don't log to file.
-- Require DQX window to be focused for auto translate?
-  - ✔: If the Dragon Quest X window is focused, perform auto translate operations.
-If Dragon Quest X isn't targeted, auto translation will not occur.
-This is useful if you multi-task outside of Dragon Quest X and tend to copy other things to your browser while the game is open.
-  - ✖: Auto translation will happen regardless if Dragon Quest X is the focused window or not.
 - Do you play with a controller?
   - ✔: Controller keypresses will progress the text in the overlay.
   - ✖: Keyboard keypresses will progress the text in the overlay.
 Valid keys are ENTER, ESCAPE and the arrow keys.